shifenghuci/personal-website/readme.txt

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?

 */10
-- */1 Readme
+- 1/1 Readme
-- */2 Basic HTML content
+- 2/2 Basic HTML content
-- */1 Basic CSS styling
+- 1/1 Basic CSS styling
-- */1 Advanced feature
+- 1/1 Advanced feature
 - */2 Responsive layout
 - */1 Passes validation checks
-- */2 Embraces spirit of the assignment
+- 2/2 Embraces spirit of the assignment

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features

+Three images with alt attribute appropriate heading and pgraph text
+At least one image, with descriptive alt attribute(s) Appropriate headings and paragraph text
+Links to external page(s)
+Multiple pages, with appropriate navigation between them Semantic HTML tags like aside or footer
+Adding custom icons (I actually draw one myself using figma) from Google Material Icons, Font Awesome, or similar

 (b) CSS features
+Modifying padding and margins to indent content and enhance readability Modifying link, text color, or other colors to be visually appealing Adding custom font(s) from Google fonts to add more personality (make sure to include appropriate fallbacks)

 (c) Advanced features
+Leveraging nested selectors to specify format
+Creating a more complex page layout, such as including a sidebar or navigation bar